'There were no fruits that I didn’t sell' – Leicester City’s Ndidi opens up on tough childhood | Goal.com

 “My mum kept complaining because I didn’t have the time to wash them because I had to go hawk for her, but before I return, she would have washed them.
 That was the routine until I left my mum for Nath Boys.”

-Thanks to an impressive showing at Genk, the midfielder was snapped up by English side Leicester for a deal worth £17 million on January 5, 2017.
+Thanks to an impressive showing at Genk, the midfielder was snapped up by English side Leicester for a deal worth £17 million in January 2017.